lucaswerkmeister/master-thesis/README.md

 # Master’s thesis

 This is where the text of my master’s thesis lives.
-It’s extremely work-in-progress, and you probably shouldn’t be looking at it yet.
+It’s still being written, and nowhere near finished yet.
+If you want to give me feedback already,
+[a recent-ish PDF version][pdf] is available, though it may not always be completely up-to-date with the latest changes to the TeX source.

 ## License